Fusion-Lightguns/Fusion-Light-Gun/Setup-Volt.md

 # Loose LED Setup

-    - Find middle of TV
+    - Put two leds on top of tv and on bottom of tv, on the edges of TV in the corner.

-    - Put two leds on top of tv and on bottom of tv, equal distance from the middle and edge of TV
+        So top left, top right , bottom left & bottom right

     - Calibrate gun